mozilla/geckodriver/README.md

 problems in our
 [issue tracker](https://github.com/mozilla/geckodriver/issues).

-Support is best in Firefox 48 and onwards, although generally the more recent the Firefox version, the better the experience as they have more bug fixes and features.
+Support is best in Firefox 52.0.3 and onwards, although generally the more recent the Firefox version, the better the experience as they have more bug fixes and features.
-We strongly advise using the [latest Firefox Nightly](https://nightly.mozilla.org/) with geckodriver, and want to make it clear that Firefox 47 and earlier is explicitly not supported.
+Some features will only be available in the most recent Firefox versions, and we strongly advise using the [latest Firefox Nightly](https://nightly.mozilla.org/) with geckodriver.
 Since Windows XP support in Firefox will be dropped with Firefox 53, we do not support this platform.